 A redefined role for teachers

 No, AI will not make teachers lose their jobs, but it will redefine the role of teachers.
 Instead of being the sage on the stage, teachers will become the guide on the side, meaning that technology will cover teachers’ mundane tasks while they will become more like advisers to learners.
-With AI doing the grading and the paperwork, teachers will have more time to coordinate the learning process and mentor students.
+With AI language learning doing the grading and the paperwork, teachers will have more time to coordinate the learning process and mentor students.
 Teachers who are more tech-savvy may also try on the role of data scientists, analyzing and using the data gained from the learning process.

 Deeper involvement in the learning process

 Thanks to AI used for learning a new language, learners will be able to study from any place in the world at their own pace, set their own goals, and follow a customized syllabus.
 Teachers won’t have to go over the same material each year thanks to a personalized approach to learning that varies from student to student.
 Plus, AI will help develop engaging games, quizzes, and other learning and exploratory activities that combine programs of study with students’ interests.
+AI for language learning development by Intellias Consolidate your education software with advanced technologies, lean design, and an emphasis on learners

-Applying AI to language acquisition
+Applying AI to language learning

 Learning a new language is difficult yet rewarding.
 New acquaintances, business opportunities, travel, and access to tons of information are just a few of the perks.
 But can you really understand the peculiarities of a language without talking to locals?
 Artificial intelligence thinks you can.

 Chatbots have come a long way from often useless dummies to intelligent assistants that can trick you into thinking you’re actually communicating with a real person.
 With chatbots getting smarter, people have started using them in learning foreign languages.
 All you have to do is engage in a dialog with an AI bot and learn through the process of communication.
-Chatbots provide customized answers in response to your messages and can even grade your performance or give tips on what you need to improve.
+AI-powered language learning chatbots provide customized answers in response to your messages and can even grade your performance or give tips on what you need to improve.
 And the best part?
 You don’t have to face the anxiety of failure that you might when you’re talking to a real person.

 Artificial intelligence technologies like neural machine translation have allowed machine translation to take a giant leap forward.
 Along with the improved quality of translations, neural machine translation can help incorporate machine translation into foreign language learning.
 Machine Translation as a Bad Model is a pedagogical method whereby learners identify inconsistencies and errors in machine-translated text and correct them.
 This helps students understand a language and its peculiarities better and improve comprehension, sentence composition, and vocabulary in the target language.